Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 The “My Wedding Made Me a Wedding Pro” Syndrome

 Oh, and let’s talk about this one.
-You know the bio:

-“After planning my own PERFECT wedding in 2019, I realized this was my calling!
-Now my husband and I run this venue together, and we love reliving our special day through our couples!”
+After planning my own perfect wedding in 2019, I realized this was my calling.
+Now my husband and I run this venue together, and we love reliving our special day through our couples.

-Stop.
 Just stop.

 Here’s the hard truth:

-• They care about THEIR wedding
+• They care about their wedding.

-• Your wedding was three years ago
+• Your wedding was years ago.

-• The industry has changed
+• The industry has changed.

-• They need current expertise, not nostalgia
+• They need current expertise, not nostalgia.

-Husband & Wife Teams: A Special Note
+Husband and Wife Venue Teams: A Special Note

 Listen up, power couples running venues together.
-Your couples don’t need:

-• The story of how you met
+• The full story of how you met

 • Your entire wedding gallery